Donate to WHHRC

 Donate to Bennett Grove School Restoration Project

-The Bennett Grove School is located just six miles away from the Willow Hill School in Bulloch County, Portal, Georgia.
-Once part of a network of one-room schoolhouses serving African American children in rural areas, Bennett Grove is the only building of its kind left in Bulloch County.
+The Bennett Grove School was once part of a network of one-room schoolhouses serving African American children in rural areas, Bennett Grove is the only building of its kind left in Bulloch County.
 It was established in 1918 by former slave Benjamin Bennett, and housed ﬁrst through seventh grade until it was closed in 1952.
 Many Bennett Grove students graduated to Willow Hill to continue school through the tenth grade.
-Both schools now stand as living memorials to African American education during the era of segregation and Jim Crow.
+Both schools are living memorials to African American education during the era of segregation and Jim Crow.
 The WHHRC is engaged in a long-term project surrounding the Bennett Grove School, documenting the history of the building and the people who taught and studied there.
 We plan to preserve the building and move it to the Willow Hill School campus to serve as a school museum for new generations of students.

 The Bennett Grove School is in great disrepair and is in need of repairs and restoration.
 Moisture, termites and time have taken their toll on the school structural integrity.
 We need your help to save this landmark which is a memorial to African American education in the period between the Civil War and the Civil Rights Era.